Svehla/articles-backup/JS_class_rethink/JS_class_rethink.md

 ## 🧨 Possible downsides?

 - you need to wrap basic values like boolean/number/string to an object to get an pointer instead of copying values
-- You're creating a lot of instances of functions (methods) in a memory, but no one care in the classical app development
+- You're creating a lot of instances of functions (methods) in a memory.
 - You can't use `instanceof` easily – but that's OK if you're doing type-driven development.

 ---